APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Abstract

-Deploying large language models (LLMs) for online inference is often constrained by limited GPU memory, particularly due to the growing KV cache during auto-regressive decoding.
-Hybrid GPU-CPU execution has emerged as a promising solution by offloading KV cache management and parts of attention computation to the CPU.
-However, a key bottleneck remains: existing schedulers fail to effectively overlap CPU-offloaded tasks with GPU execution during the latency-critical, bandwidth-bound decode phase.
-This particularly penalizes real-time, decode-heavy applications (e.g., chat, Chain-of-Thought reasoning) which are currently underserved by existing systems, especially under memory pressure typical of edge or low-cost deployments.
+Deploying large language models (LLMs) for online inference is often constrained by limited GPU memory, primarily due to the growing KV cache during autoregressive decoding.
+Hybrid GPU--CPU execution can relieve this pressure by offloading attention to the CPU, yet a key bottleneck remains: existing schedulers fail to effectively overlap CPU-offloaded work with GPU execution during the latency-critical, bandwidth-bound decode phase.
+This shortcoming especially penalizes real-time, decode-heavy applications (e.g., chat, Chain-of-Thought reasoning) under the memory pressure common in edge or low-cost deployments.

-We present APEX, a novel, profiling-informed scheduling strategy that maximizes CPU-GPU parallelism during hybrid LLM inference.
-Unlike systems relying on static rules or purely heuristic approaches, APEX dynamically dispatches compute across heterogeneous resources by predicting execution times of CPU and GPU subtasks to maximize overlap while avoiding scheduling overheads.
-Critically, APEX is the first system to achieve fine-grained runtime CPU offloading without resorting to batch splitting, a common compromise that can hinder performance in prior hybrid systems.
-APEX targets common workload patterns in multi-turn conversation and reasoning tasks, where prefill stages are brief but decode phases are long and performance-critical.
+We present \textbf{APEX}, a profiling-informed scheduling strategy that maximizes CPU--GPU parallelism for hybrid LLM inference.
+Unlike systems driven by static rules or ad-hoc heuristics, APEX predicts the execution times of CPU and GPU subtasks and dynamically dispatches them to maximize overlap while keeping runtime overheads low.
+Critically, APEX is the first system to enable fine-grained runtime CPU offloading \emph{without batch splitting}, avoiding a common compromise that hinders performance in prior hybrid designs.
+APEX targets workload patterns typical of multi-turn conversation and reasoning, where prefill is brief but decode is long and performance-critical.

-We evaluate APEX on diverse workloads and GPU architectures (NVIDIA T4, A10), using LLaMa-2-7B and LLaMa-3.1-8B models.
-Compared to GPU-only schedulers like VLLM, APEX improves throughput by 84\%–96\% on T4 and 11\%–89\% on A10 GPUs, while preserving latency.
-Against the best existing hybrid schedulers, it delivers up to 49\% (T4) and 37\% (A10) higher throughput in long-output settings.APEX significantly advances hybrid LLM inference efficiency on such memory-constrained hardware and provides a blueprint for scheduling in heterogeneous AI systems, filling a critical gap for efficient real-time LLM applications.
+We evaluate APEX on diverse workloads and GPUs (NVIDIA T4, A10) using \textbf{Llama-2-7B} and \textbf{Llama-3.1-8B}.
+Relative to GPU-only schedulers such as vLLM, APEX improves throughput by \textbf{84\%--96\%} on T4 and \textbf{11\%--89\%} on A10, while preserving latency.
+Against the strongest existing hybrid schedulers, it delivers up to \textbf{72\%} (T4) and \textbf{37\%} (A10) higher throughput in long-output settings.
+APEX advances hybrid LLM inference on memory-constrained hardware and offers a blueprint for scheduling on heterogeneous AI systems, filling a critical gap for efficient real-time LLM applications.

 \end{@twocolumnfalse}]